alfred-jayaprakash/kke-solutions/linux/Install-and-configure-DB-Server.md

 ```UNIX
 mysql -u root -p
 ```
-Once you have logged in, then run the below SQL commands:
+Once you have logged in, then run the below SQL commands to create database, create user, set the password and grant privileges (In this example `kodekloud` is the password set for the user).
+Make sure to change the below values as per the question:
 ```SQL
 MariaDB [(none)]>CREATE DATABASE kodekloud_db5;
 MariaDB [(none)]>GRANT ALL PRIVILEGES on kodekloud_db5.* to 'kodekloud_roy'@'%' identified by 'kodekloud';